AI Summary of Peer-Reviewed Research

 Key points

-• Higher first-trimester exposure to air pollution was associated with lower language scores in toddlerhood.
+• Higher first-trimester exposure to air pollutants was linked with lower language scores.

-• Higher exposure across gestation was associated with lower motor scores in preterm infants.
+• Higher exposure across gestation was linked with lower motor scores in preterm infants.

-• The authors describe prenatal air pollution exposure as a potentially modifiable risk factor.
+• The authors describe prenatal air pollution as a potentially modifiable risk factor.

 Disclosure